Registration Questions to Consider

 Which Argument and Inquiry Seminar were you placed into?

-Go to the "My Class Schedule" link in the Academic Profile section of the Students menu on The Hub in August.
+Go to the "My Course Schedule" link in the Academic Profile section of the Students menu on The Hub in August.
 You'll want to make a note of the course time so you choose additional courses that don't conflict.

 You may drop your A&I seminar during online registration, but only if you are able to add yourself to another open A&I. If you drop your A&I seminar without registering for another A&I, your original A&I seminar will be reinstated by the Registrar’s Office the next day (or you will be added to another seminar of our choice if your original seminar has since closed).